Featured photographer: Patrik Nellhag

 Stay upto date with the most recent blog posts

 With the current atmosphere in the Leica community, largely dominated by the fever pitch surrounding the new 35mm Noctilux, I felt compelled to write up this short review of the Voigtlander 35mm f/1.2 IV.
-A Note to the Reader Before we dive into the images, let’s clear the air.
+Before we dive into the images, let’s clear the air.
 In the wake of the Leica 35mm Noctilux announcement, I’ve seen a wave of comments jumping to conclusions without having seen a single side by side comparison.
-To be absolutely clear, this is not ...
+To be absolutely clear, this is not a comparison between the Lei ...
 Read the story